 MCS has sent 2 teams to compete in the Global Finals in Knoxville, Tennessee where they competed against 75 teams from all around the world.
 We love that this program builds community and teamwork at MCS!

 3rd Grade ‘Bucket Brigade’

-This is an optional lunchtime drumming club for 3rd grade students at MCS led by teacher Chad Bonnema.
-Students practice drumming a number a songs and perform at chapel services and WMC Warrior basketball games every year.
+This is an optional lunchtime drumming club for 3rd-grade students at MCS led by teacher Chad Bonnema.
+Students practice drumming a number of songs and perform at chapel services and WMC Warrior basketball games every year.
 Students develop their rhythm skills while having a lot of fun!

 Our students participate in a number of extended learning opportunities that happen off-campus.
 These highly anticipated trips allow for highly engaged learning and support the curriculum that students are studying.
 Students in grades K – 6th participate in various class trips throughout the school year and parents are encouraged to come along.

 Every year, all of our 3rd-grade students participate in “The Big Lesson” at the Lakeshore Museum Center.
 The students spend a week at the museum learning about Michigan history and cultural traditions and enjoy getting “hands on” with the curriculum.
 They end the week with a presentation to family and friends at the museum.